casterbn/QtCompile/library/009-Misc/002-Current build status.md

 A valid qbp.json is needed for patching Qt 4 Series since `qmake -query` don't output the makespec.

 Qt 5.14 is relocatable as for the [New Features in Qt 5.14](https://wiki.qt.io/New_Features_in_Qt_5.14), so it seems like Qt 5 after 5.14 won't need QQtPatcher anymore.
-I delivered QQtPatcher for earlier version of 5.14 (as for the fact that I forgot to modify QQtPatcher related code).
+I delivered QQtPatcher for earlier version of 5.14 (as for the fact that I forgot to modify QQtPatcher related code in compile scripts).
 This tool won't be thoroughly tested on 5.13 and 5.14.

 | Qt Version | -platform | -xplatform | Notes | Tested |